 Gabriele D’Annunzio (1863)

-It was on this date, March 12, 1863, that Italian poet, journalist, novelist and dramatist Gabriele D’Annunzio was born Gaetano Rapagnetta in Pescara, Abruzzo, the son of a wealthy landowner and mayor.
-Gaetano acquired the nickname “Gabriele,” from his angelic looks, as a child.
+It was on this date, March 12, 1863, that Italian poet, journalist, novelist and dramatist Gabriele D’Annunzio was born Gaetano D’Annunzio in Pescara, Abruzzo, the son of a wealthy landowner and mayor.
+Gaetano acquired the nickname “Gabriele,” from his angelic looks as a child.
 And a precocious talent he was.
 He published his first poetry at the age of sixteen while still at school.
-By 1881 Gabriele had become a member of various literary groups and written articles and criticism for local newspapers while a student at the University of Rome La Sapienza.
+By 1881 Gabriele had become a member of various literary groups and written articles and criticism for local newspapers while a student at the Sapienza University at Rome.